 You can find your ownfrom dairies all over – Indiana, Nebraska, New York, Quebec, California, and more.
 There you’ll also find cardboard caps for cottage cheese, whipping cream, orange drink, fruit punch and other treats as well as ads for ice cream and other items.

 I just love the graphic design and typography on vintage milk and juice bottle caps.
 Aren’t they fun and full of personality?

 You can find them on ebay.
 Here are current eBay auctions for vintage milk bottle caps:

 My goal is to make things that are simple and useful, playful and clever.
 I think refrigerator magnets happily showcase these little vintage circles of art.

-Supplies for making refrigerator magnets from vintage milk and juice bottle caps:
+Visit design*sponge for the full step-by-step instructions for creating my DIY refrigerator magnets from vintage milk and juice bottle caps.